fossabot/docs.lightrun.com/docs/install.md

 id: installation
 title: Installation
 ---
 Installation
 ==============================

-Lightrun consists of three main components:
+Lightrun comprises these main components:

-1. Management Server
+- Management Server

-2. Agent
+- Agent

-3. Client - CLI and Plugin
+- Client - CLI and Plugin

 Once the backend is installed we can create a user account.
 We can then login with this new account and follow the instructions to install the